The Academy has three neighborhood campuses with safe and diverse learning environments.

 - 55% of our students are Catholic, all our families value the strength of a Catholic education.

 - Our three campuses are supported by the resources and partnerships of the Academy – which set them apart from other private and public schools in the area.

-- Nearly 100% of students beat the national average every year in language arts scores.
+- Nearly 100% of our students beat the national average every year in language arts scores.

 Our school community is a true melting pot.

-The Academy’s Lower Mills Campus is a true neighborhood school located on Dorchester Avenue in the heart of the Lower Mills neighborhood.
-Lower Mills Village is nestled on the Neponset River between Dorchester and Milton.
-Students attend the school from as far away as Randolph but most students come from the communities of Lower Mills, Mattapan and Milton.
-Locals still sometimes refer to us at St. Gregory’s School.
+The Academy’s Lower Mills Campus is a true neighborhood school located on Dorchester Avenue in the heart of the vibrant Lower Mills neighborhood.
+Most students come from the communities of Lower Mills, Mattapan, Milton, and Randolph.

-We encourage you to visit our campuses and communities to observe our treasured neighborhoods and student body.
+We encourage you to visit our distinct campuses to meet our student body.
 Come tour today!

-At SJPllCA our students are known, loved… and called to excellence.
+At SJPIICA our students are known, loved and called to excellence.